Trump, Malaysian PM Najib discuss trade deals, Boeing jets

 WASHINGTON: US President Donald Trump said on Tuesday (Sep 12) he and Malaysian Prime Minister Najib Razak are discussing large trade pacts and a deal involving Boeing jets and praised the Malaysian leader's efforts in the fight against terrorism.

-Appearing with Trump at the White House, Najib said he would like to invest in Trump's infrastructure program and Malaysia remains committed to fighting Islamic State, Al Qaeda and other extremist groups.
+Appearing with Trump at the White House, Najib said he would like to invest in Trump's infrastructure programme and Malaysia remains committed to fighting Islamic State, Al Qaeda and other extremist groups.

 The Malaysian leader was warmly welcomed by Trump on arrival for their one-on-one meeting at the White House on Pennsylvania Avenue in what is Najib's first visit to the official workplace and residence of the US president.